 About Bird Mejia

-Finally, I embarked on a spiritual journey that turned into a self-healing journey.
-It gave me the courage and awareness to end a toxic relationship that was slowly sucking the life out of me.
+Finally, when the pain was too much to endure and I realized it was affecting my young daughter, I embarked on a spiritual journey that turned into a self-healing journey.
+It gave me the courage and awareness to end a long, emotionally abusive relationship that was slowly sucking the life out of me.
 It taught me how to grow my wings.
 It taught me how to fly.

 Finally, a few things about me.
 I am a writer and a poet.
+I have won awards for my writing, and I have my own book, Wild Woman at My Door (on Amazon – link under the “Offerings” tab).
+I used to teach online writing classes to women around the country.
 I am a mother.
+I LOVE being a mother.
 When I was a child, I wanted to be a dancer, but I was afraid – so now I finally dance again.
 I love nature.
 I love birds.
-My favorite birds are cardinals and loons because I love their beautiful calls.
-(If you have never heard a loon before, YouTube it – it’s amazing. . . or better yet, go on a journey to Northern Minnesota, U.S.A. and experience it yourself).
+My favorite birds are cardinals and hummingbirds and loons because I love their beautiful calls.
+(If you have never heard a loon before, YouTube it – it’s amazing. . . or better yet, go on a journey to Northern Minnesota, and experience it yourself).
 I love summer desert nights.
 I grew up in a state with a lot of snow, and though I don’t care to live in the cold, I do love the beautiful silence of walking on a frozen lake right after it snows. . . the way the new snowflakes sparkle in the sun and the silent beauty stills my heart.
-I love good food, and I love being vegan.
-I love to run in nature (I self-trained for a marathon when I was 23, and it was a huge achievement because until I was 18, I couldn’t even run a block and I was always the very worst athlete in school).
-I love yoga and swimming and water and trees and searching for North Superior agates and reading and painting and musicals and jazz and music of all kinds and spending time with my daughter and our silly dog Baby who whines when we don’t give him enough attention and cooking and homemade vegan pies and tamales and art shows and laughter and being silly and always learning new things that make me grow and give me deeper understanding and Star Wars and The Matrix and multicultural children’s picture books and sooo many other things. . .
+I am a foodie, and I love eating plant based.
+I love to hike and run and walk barefoot in nature (I self-trained for a marathon when I was 23, and it was a huge achievement because until I was 18, I couldn’t even run a block and I was always the very worst athlete in school).
+I love yoga and swimming and water and trees and searching for North Superior agates and reading and painting and musicals and jazz and music of all kinds and spending time with my daughter and the five feral kittens from four different mothers we rescued in our neighborhood during COVID when the animal shelters weren’t taking in kittens, and cooking and homemade vegan pies and tamales and art shows and laughter and being silly and always learning new things that make me grow and give me deeper understanding and Star Wars and The Matrix and multicultural children’s picture books and sooo many other things. . .

 AND I am finally flying. . . and I hope you fly with me, too!